hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 ---
-title: The 8 Best Headlamps for 2016
+title: Best Headlamps for 2016
 description: Find the best headlamps for your next outdoor adventure
 date: 2016-01-03 23:02:20
 category: articles